nunomorgadinho/wp-userfollowup/readme.txt

 = Configuration =

-1. Visit the newly created entry for WP UserFollowUp on your dashboard's Settings menu
+1. Visit the newly created menu for WP UserFollowUp on your dashboard's Settings menu
 2. Enter your userfollowup tracking ID
 3. Save your settings

 == Frequently Asked Questions ==

-Please visit [UserFollowUp](http://kissfollowup.com) for more details.
+Please visit [UserFollowUp](http://userfollowup.com) for more details.

 == Changelog ==